ryoryoryo3838/melange-vite-template/README.md

 - `npm run watch`: watch for the filesystem and have Melange rebuild on every change
 - `npm run serve`: serve the application with a local HTTP server
+- `npm run dev`: run a development server that watches for changes
+- `npm run bundle`: bundle a production build in the `dist/` directory

 ## JavaScript output